pachyderm/pachyderm/examples/scraper/README.md

-**Note**: This is a Pachyderm pre version 1.4 tutorial.
-It needs to be updated for the latest versions of Pachyderm.
+:warning: **Warning**: This is a Pachyderm pre version 1.4 tutorial.
+This example is deprecated until it has been updated for the latest versions of Pachyderm.

 # Quick Start Guide: Web Scraper
 In this guide you're going to create a Pachyderm pipeline to scrape web pages.